-The owners and operators of subject small business-sized facilities are familiar with the existing requirements for recordkeeping and reporting for their entity and have the professional and technical skills needed for continued compliance with these requirements.
+The owners and operators of subject small business-sized facilities are familiar with the existing requirements for monitoring, recordkeeping and reporting for their entity under 25 Pa.
+Code Chapter 127 and have the professional and technical skills needed for continued compliance with these requirements.